gtbjj/gtbjj.github.io/_posts/2016-08-07-Southern-Way.md

 the July heat on heinous slopers baked in the afternoon sun; they were having a blast (no speakers required) -- and were friendly and well mannered to boot.
 What great ambassadors to the spirit of our sport.

-Furthermore, I was reading over the guidebook (again) and found some inspirational renewal.
+Furthermore, I was reading over the guidebook (again) and found inspirational renewal.
 Despite some seemingly ill repute of the author, there are two phoenomenal pieces in the book which I had never read before; *"The Southern Way"* and *"Bouldering
 Ethics"*.
 To cherry pick from the Henry's ethics:

 - "Minimize your impact"